 Although in the sample which was studies by Baer young men reported to have a lower blood alcohol concentration at the offence they more often caused accidents and especially single vehicle accidents were reported from young men double compared to older men.
 This fits to results of Krüger (1995) who investigated drink driving accidents and found that the accident risk increases with the level of blood alcohol concentration and it increases steeper for young drivers.
 Consequently, a lower alcohol limit for novice drivers seems to be justified.
-In Austria a lower alcohol limit for novice drivers (.01%) in combination with a compulsory driver rehabilitation course was introduced in 1992 and has led to a significant accident reduction (Bartl, et al., 1997; Bartl, 2000).
+In Austria a lower alcohol limit for novice drivers seems to be justified.
+In Austria a lower alcohol limit for novice drivers for a significant accident reduction (Bartl, et al., 1997; Bartl, 2000).
 Further differences found in the questionnaire study by Baer was that young men were more often in a especially good mood or bad mood (lover's grief) when they were drinking and driving, young men' offences happened almost two times more often at the weekend or on holidays at a feast.
 Summarised, drinking habits of young men are more spontaneous and target group tailored driver rehabilitation programmes shall focus on this difference.